Dr-Anonymous/mahe/refund.md

 <h1>Cancellations and Refunds Policy</h1>

 <p>Thank you for shopping at Orthosam.com.
 If you are not entirely satisfied with your purchase, we're here to help.</p>
 <p>Please read this policy carefully.
-This is the Return and Refund Policy of Orthosam.com</p>
+This is the Cancellations and Refund Policy of Orthosam.com</p>

 <h2>Digital products</h2>